 How to use detergent in your Samsung washing machine

 What's the best kind of laundry detergent?
 How much do I use?
 And where on earth do pods go?
-If these are the questions swirling around your mind, be at ease because we've got you covered.
-Here you'll find everything you need to know about using detergent in your Samsung washer.
+If these are the questions tumbling around your mind, be at ease because we've got you covered.
+Here you'll find everything you need to know about using detergent in your Samsung front load or top load washer.

 What kind of detergent should I use?